Aidan-B1409/Aidan-B1409.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a CS student at Oregon State University.
 My focus is developing robust and maintainable data pipelines and building machine learning systems for new and interesting problems.
-Previous work includes web scraping and social media data mining, statistical NLP methods, and working with deep learning language understanding models like [BERT.](https://en.wikipedia.org/wiki/BERT_(language_model)) I'm interested in end-to-end data solutions that handle data gathering, analysis, and learning to deliver results quickly and effectively.
+Previous work includes web scraping and social media data mining, statistical NLP methods, and working with deep learning language understanding models like [BERT.](https://en.wikipedia.org/wiki/BERT_(language_model)) I'm interested in end-to-end solutions that handle data gathering, analysis, and prediction to deliver results quickly and effectively.

-You can see some of [my projects here,](./portfolio/) or [access my resume](./files/resume.pdf)
+You can see some of [my projects here,](./portfolio/) or [access my resume.](./files/resume.pdf)